ibm-cloud-docs/api-handbook/fundamentals/methods.md

 headers](/docs/api-handbook/fundamentals/headers.html#preference-headers) SHOULD be supported to give the client control over whether the resource is included.

-A `PATCH` request referencing fields which are not mutable or not recognized SHOULD be rejected by the service with a `400 Bad Request` status.
+A `PATCH` request referencing fields which are not mutable or not recognized MUST be rejected by the service with a `400` status code and appropriate error response model.

 ## DELETE